jogonowski297/jogonowski297/README.md

 ### Hello World !!!!
-I am a computer science student at the University of Gdańsk<br>
+I am a computer science major at the University of Gdańsk<br>
 - I work regularly on my projects
 - I learn design patterns intensively
 - I follow new technology looking for better solutions